jasonpolites/histogram.js/README.md

 451 to 500 | ■■■■■■■■■■ (1)
 ```

+### Number of Data Buckets
-Change the number of buckets
+Change the number of buckets to see more or fewer lines in the histogram

 ```Javascript
 hist.setNumBuckets(5); // Default is 10